 Grow at Home: Making leaf mould (or free compost!)•

-When to make leafmould
+When to make Leaf Mould

-The obvious time is Autumn / Fall when deciduous trees drop their leaves.
+The obvious time is autumn / fall when deciduous trees drop their leaves.
 But if you have pine trees you will find that these drop their needles throughout the year, with more activity in spring, so gathering them will be ongoing.

-What leaves can be used?
+What leaves can be used to make Leaf Mould?

-Any leaves, even pine needles, can be used as they all break down eventually into leafmould. some need more encouragement than others though.
-Oak, beech or hornbeam make the best leafmould and will all break down with little assistance and produce an excellent quality product.
+Any leaves, even pine needles, can be used as they all break down eventually into leaf mould. some need more encouragement than others though.
+Oak, beech or hornbeam make the best leaf mould and will all break down with little assistance and produce an excellent quality product.
 The thicker and leatherier the leaves the more help they will need.
-So leaves like horse and sweet chestnut, sycamore or walnut will break down easier if you shred them first before adding them to the leafmould pile.
+So leaves like horse and sweet chestnut, sycamore or walnut will break down easier if you shred them first before adding them to the leaf mould pile.

 Evergreens leaves such as holly, cherry laurel and conifer hedge clippings need even more help.
-These need to be shredded and will then benefit from the heat of an active compost heap to speed up the process.
+These definitely need to be shredded and will then benefit from the heat of an active compost heap to speed up the process.
 Otherwise it will be 3 or more years before they start to decay sufficiently.

 If you have ericaceous plants like blueberries, heathers, rhododendrons or azaleas then you might want to make a separate leaf mould pile of pine needles.
-The leafmould they produce will be acidic and perfect for your ericaceous plants.
+The leaf mould they produce will be acidic and perfect for your ericaceous plants.

-How to make leafmould
+How to make Leaf Mould

 Start with the leaves in your own garden but you can also collect from public places too.
 I'm sure the council will be more than happy of all the leaves suddenly disappear!
 Beware of collecting from major thoroughfares as the leaves may pick up the pollution from the traffic.
 So head to the back roads for cleaner leaves.

 There are several ways to collect leaves.
 You can rake them into piles or use a garden vacuum if you have one.
 Or better still, for leaves on the lawn - mow them.
-This will chop them up. you can then empty them from the grass box with a nice sprinkling of nitrogen rich grass to add to the mix.
+This will chop them up.
+You can then empty them from the grass box with a nice sprinkling of nitrogen rich grass to add to the mix.
 If you have larger leathery leaves then you can either chop them up with a sharp spade or you can mow as outlined above.

 Where to store the leaves

-If you are going to use the resulting leafmould for growing food or just want to reduce the amount of plastic you are using then using a natural, jute sack is a much better alternative.
+If you are going to use the resulting leaf mould for growing food or just want to reduce the amount of plastic you are using, then using a natural, jute sack is a much better alternative.

 The first benefit of this is that you will suppress weeds.
 But also, the rain will wash the nitrogen out into the surrounding soil and feed your plants.
 Alternatively you could place it on a raised bed over winter.
-When it comes to Spring you will have a weed free bed and rotted organic matter that can be dug in to condition your soil.
+When it comes to spring you will have a weed free bed and rotted organic matter that can be dug in to condition your soil.
 There may be some larger leaves that haven't rotted and these can be removed and added to the compost pile.

 Wherever you put it, turn the sack every now and to aerate and moisten if you have a particularly dry spell - both of these will speed up the decaying process.